Beyond Smart cities

-Today, academic research and industrial applications in the area of “Smart Cities” seeks to optimize existing city infrastructure, networks, and urban behavior through the deployment and utilization of digital networks.
+Today, academic research and industrial applications in the area of “Smart Cities” seek to optimize existing city infrastructure, networks, and urban behavior through the deployment and utilization of digital networks.
 Cities that employ optimization techniques have reported improvements in energy efficiency, water use, public safety, road congestion, and many other areas.
-However, optimization has its limits, for instance, the improvement of traffic flow in most cities can approach 10% based on current “Smart Cities” approaches such as sensing the road network, predicting the demand, and controlling traffic signaling.
-Yet, around the clock congestion in rapidly urbanizing cities, such as Bangalore, India, optimization will have little effect, therefore, research and investments in new urban systems are fundamentally critical.
+However, optimization has its limits.
+For instance, the improvement of traffic flow in most cities can approach 10% based on current “Smart Cities” approaches such as sensing the road network, predicting the demand, and controlling traffic signaling.
+Research and investments in new urban systems are fundamentally critical because optimization will have little effect for rapidly urbanizing cities such as Bangalore, India, which experience around the clock congestion.
 This course moves beyond “Smart Cities” by focusing on disruptive innovations in technology, design, planning, policy, and strategies that can bring dramatic improvements in urban livability and sustainability.

-- New Mobility Systems – electric-based and shared alternatives to the private fossil-fueled automobile are more convenient, affordable, pleasurable, and traffic congestion can be essentially eliminated.
+- New Mobility Systems – Electric-based and shared alternatives to the private fossil-fueled automobile are more convenient, affordable, pleasurable, and can essentially eliminate traffic congestion

-- Trust Networks – privacy is assured for otherwise invasive systems that make use of highly personal data such as mobility patterns, resource consumption (food, water, energy, and individual health profiles).
+- Trust Networks – privacy is assured for otherwise invasive systems that make use of highly personal data such as mobility patterns and resource consumption (food, water, energy, and individual health profiles)

 The course will be divided into three learning methods 1) lectures by course faculty and guests from academia and industry, 2) participatory group design work in “charrette” sessions (a type of brainstorming), and 3) critique by faculty and invited experts.
 Using the MIT campus and the Kendall Square area as a potential site for deployment, course participants will work on a series of short in-class assignments that focus on solving practical urban problems.
 The goal of the workshop is for participants to engage in critical thinking about the technological, social, cultural, and economic challenges for achieving smart sustainable cities in order to return to their community, corporation, or institution to implement positive change.